 A natural for hot, sunny locations.

-Wait to prune old stems back plants in late spring.
+Late to emerge in spring, wait to prune old stems back plants in late spring.

 Disease, pests and problems